Antoine-Henri Jomini: Russian Army

 That move was seen as tantamount to deserting to the enemy, and was regarded as such by many in the French army and by some of his new comrades.
 This was despite Jomini's holding for years a dormant commission in the Russian army, and that he had declined to take part in the invasion of Russia in 1812.
-More importantly, a point that Napoleon commented upon, was the fact that he was a Swiss citizen, not a Frenchman.
+More importantly, a point that Napoleon commented upon, was that he was a Swiss citizen, not a Frenchman.

 His Swiss patriotism was indeed strong, and he withdrew from the Allied Army in 1814 when he found that he could not prevent the Allies' violation of Swiss neutrality.
 Apart from love of his own country, the desire to study, to teach and to practice the art of war were his ruling motives.
 At the critical moment of the battle of Eylau, he had exclaimed, "If I were the Russian commander for two hours!"
 On joining the allies, he received the rank of lieutenant-general and the appointment of aide-de-camp from the tsar and rendered important assistance during the German campaign: an accusation that he had betrayed the numbers, positions and intentions of the French to the enemy was later acknowledged by Napoleon to be without foundation.
 As a Swiss patriot and as a French officer, he declined to take part in the passage of the Rhine at Basel and the subsequent invasion of France.

 In 1815, he was with Tsar Alexander in Paris and attempted to save the life of his old commander Ney.
 The defense of Ney almost cost Jomini his position in the Russian service.
 He succeeded, however, in overcoming the resistance of his enemies and took part in the Congress of Vienna.